mi3nts/cloudSkyClassifier/instructions.md

 ` sudo whoami`</br>
 The output should be `root`

-## 26th-29th of June 2018
-The folloing tasks are geared towards Importing the Classifier to an XU4
-### Task 9 : Installing dependancies on the XU4
+## Installing dependancies on the XU4

 ## Intalling pip
 ```